Tresjs/tres/docs/examples/text-3d.md

 </template>
 ```

-I know seems like a lot of work, but good news there is a much more simple way
+We know this seems like a lot of work, but good news is, there is a much more simple way

 ## TextGeometry from `cientos`

-The `cientos` package provides a component called `<Text3D />` that is a wrapper of the `TextGeometry` from the [`three-stdlib`](https://github.com/pmndrs/three-stdlib) module.
+The `cientos` package provides a component called `<Text3D />`, which is a wrapper of the `TextGeometry` from the [`three-stdlib`](https://github.com/pmndrs/three-stdlib) module.

 The nicest part?
 You don't need to extend the catalog and just pass the font argument.
 It just works. 💯 (if not text is provided, the text will be TresJS)